hozlucas28/Java-Practical-Work-2025/README.md

     PrologService "1" --o "1" Inventory : Has a reference to PrologService "1" --o "1" ItemsRepository : Has a reference to PrologService "1" --* "1" PrologServiceBuilder : Build by

-    PrologServiceBuilder "1" --o "1" Inventory : Has a reference to PrologServiceBuilder "1" --o "1" ItemsRepository : Has a reference to

     Item "1" --o "0...*" Recipe : Has